top of page

-As urban populations grow and housing demands evolve, NSW’s State Environmental Planning Policy (Housing) 2021 (SEPP Housing) provides a critical framework to address affordability, diversity, and sustainability in residential development.
-At SN Architects, we’re committed to helping clients harness these policies to create vibrant, compliant communities.
-In this post, we’ll break down Chapter 6: Low and Mid-Rise Housing—a game-changer for architects, developers, and councils aiming to deliver quality housing efficiently.
+As urban populations grow and housing demands evolve, NSW’s State Environmental Planning Policy (Housing) 2021 (SEPP Housing) provides a critical framework for addressing affordability, diversity, and sustainability in residential development.
+At SN Architects, we are committed to helping clients harness these policies to create vibrant, compliant communities.
+In this post, we will break down Chapter 6: Low and Mid-Rise Housing—a game-changer for architects, developers, and councils aiming to deliver quality housing efficiently.

 What is the SEPP (Housing) 2021?

 The SEPP Housing streamlines planning controls to fast-track housing supply across NSW.
-Chapter 6 specifically focuses on low-rise (2–3 stories) and mid-rise (3–4 stories) housing, offering standardized rules to simplify approvals for projects that meet design and location criteria.
-By prioritizing infill development in well-serviced areas, it aims to balance growth with livability.
+Chapter 6 specifically focuses on low-rise (2–3 stories) and mid-rise (3–4 stories) housing.
+It offers standardized rules to simplify approvals for projects that meet design and location criteria.
+By prioritizing infill development in well-serviced areas, the policy aims to balance growth with livability.

 Key Features of Chapter 6